Aspose/apireference.aspose.com/content/sites/aspose/diagram/english/nodejs/aspose.diagram/cp/_index.md

 ---
-title: "Cp Class"
+title: "Cp"
 linktitle: "Cp"
-articleTitle: "Cp"
-second_title: "Aspose.Diagram for Node.js via Java"
+second_title: "Aspose.Diagram for Node.js via Java API Reference"
 description: "Marks the beginning of a character properties run that is formatted according to the corresponding Char element."
 type: docs
 weight: 520